operator-framework/operator-sdk/doc/proposals/cli-ux-phase1.md

 | `OperatorGroup` | Tells OLM which namespaces the operator will have RBAC permissions for.
 We will set this up with the namespace of the current context from the user's `$KUBECONFIG`. |
 | `Subscription`  | Tells OLM to manage installation and upgrade of an operator in the namespace in which the `Subscription` is created.
 We'll create it in the namespace of the current context from the user's `$KUBECONFIG`. |

+**Open questions:**
-**Open question:** When the user aborts the process, should we handle cleanup for any of the InstallPlan, CSV, CRD, and CR resources?
+1. When the user aborts the process, should we handle cleanup for any of the InstallPlan, CSV, CRD, and CR resources?
 Which of these will be automatically garbage-collected?
+2. The `upstream` version of the manifests have several differences with the `ocp` and `okd` manifests, notably installation in different namespaces.
+Since `olm up` will need to create resources in these namespaces, how will we account for these (and any other) differences?

 ## References